salkam3156/DemoApp/README.md

 "The application is not at fault".
 Then the consumer can decide on logging strategy, depending on their hooks, orchestration across features etc.

-## Controllers as a plugin-type module
+### Controllers as a plugin-type module
 Controllers assembly references framework-specific assemblies.
 Still, by detaching it from web host configuration, we facilitate switching the assembly to one containing controllers with view support etc. through a simple configuration change.

-## Development module
+### Development module
 For ease of development - in the early stages - a strong coupling to a development module was introduced in the configuration / web host core.
 This allows for faking out infrastructure / DB dependencies.
 Removing the coupling requires web host configuration code changes, but they are limited to one small assembly.

-## Breaking the explicit dependencies principle for sake of module isolation
+### Breaking the explicit dependencies principle for sake of module isolation
 Application services should not reference each other explicitly for sake of isolation / modularity.
 In-process messaging is used in place of explicit references to enforce modularity by design.
 This is to allow separating out application part into a module if needed - for the purposes of scaling, performance reasons, technology change that future may bring given some limitations encountered.

 ## Road forward

+Application Queries and Commands should percolate up to controller level, and basically be the Action params.
+In such a way, the application functionality is naturally documented for the API consumer.
+Controller action maps to a feature invoked 1-1.
+Some clients don't support that, so that needs to be kept in mind.

 Doamin could be split by intoducing the concept of a SaleItem, and divorcing it from Product.

 Features could be split into services referencing their respective domains afterwards.